tsupplis/ccpm86-y2k/README.md

 The fix is on date display > 99

-date is just a bit more involved.
+The date command code is just a bit more involved.
+The fixes mimic the Y2K fixes of CP/M 3.0 for 8080.